Cartan Actions of Higher Rank Abelian Groups and their Classification: Infinite returns: Finding a dense -orbit

 Now define $\pi : X \to \R^k / A_{x_0} \cong \mathbb{T}$ by $\pi(y) = B_y$.
 It is clear that the map determines a factor of the $\R^k$-action, and by construction, $\overline{H x_0} = \pi^{-1}(0)$.
 We claim that $\pi$ is continuous.
 Indeed, it suffices to show that the preimage of a closed set is closed.
 Let $C \subset \mathbb{T}$ be closed.
 Then $\pi^{-1}(C)$ is homeomorphic to $C \times \pi^{-1}(0)$ which is compact and hence closed.
 The homeomorphism is exactly given by $(c,x) \mapsto c \cdot x$.

 Choose a regular element $a \in \R^k$.
 Since $\pi$ is continuous and determines a factor of the $\R^k$ action, it is constant on the leaves of $W^s_a$ and $W^u_a$.
-Then $\pi$ is constant on the leaves of $W^s_a$ and smooth along the $\R^k$-orbits (since it is a factor), so by Journ\'{e}'s theorem, $\pi$ is smooth along the leaves of $W^{cs}_a$.
-Notice that it is also constant along $W^u_a$, so again applying Journ\'{e}'s Theorem to the complementary foliations $W^{cs}_a$ and $W^u_a$, we get that $\pi$ is $C^\infty$ globally. \end{proof}
+Then $\pi$ is constant on the leaves of $W^s_a$ and smooth along the $\R^k$-orbits (since it is a factor), so by Theorem \ref{thm:journe}, $\pi$ is smooth along the leaves of $W^{cs}_a$.
+Notice that it is also constant along $W^u_a$, so again applying Theorem \ref{thm:journe} to the complementary foliations $W^{cs}_a$ and $W^u_a$, we get that $\pi$ is $C^{r}$ globally. \end{proof}